Battle of the Scheldt: Operation Switchback

 The Canadian 9th Brigade conducted an amphibious operation with the aid of Terrapin (the first use of the vehicle in Europe) and Buffalo amphibious vehicles, crewed by the British 5th Assault Regiment of the Royal Engineers.
 The brigade planned to cross the mouth of the Braakman Inlet in these vehicles and to land in the vicinity of Hoofdplaat, a tiny hamlet in the rear or coastal side of the pocket, thus exerting pressure from two directions at once.
 An "after action" report described the scene on the Terneuzen Canal: "As darkness fell only tail lights showed.
 The locks at Sas Van Gent proved difficult to negotiate, for the Buffaloes were not easily steered when moving slowly.
 Their aeroplane engines created a sound so like the roar of aircraft that over Flushing the anti-aircraft guns fired sporadically...Because of the damage to the locks near the ferry (at Neuzen) it was necessary to cut ramps in the bank and by-pass the obstacle.
 Not only was this a slow progress, but many craft were damaged.
 The decision was therefore taken to postpone the operation for 24 hours".
 The delay allowed for Ramsay to volunteer the services of Lieutenant-Commander R.D.
 Franks of the Royal Navy to serve as a pilot, guiding the Buffaloes expertly down the river Scheldt without the Germans noticing.
-Franks reported: "It was nearly ideal night, calm and quiet with a half moon behind a light cloud, but a bit of haze which restricted visibility to a mile at most.
-We were quite invisible from the north shore of the Scheldt, where all was quiet...Our touchdown was planned to be on either side of a groyne...we were able to identify it and then lie off flicking our lamps to guide the LVT's in.
+Franks reported: "It was nearly ideal night, calm and quiet with a half moon behind a light cloud, but a bit of haze which restricted visibility to 1 mi at most.
+We were quite invisible from the north shore of the Scheldt, where all was quiet [...]
+Our touchdown was planned to be on either side of a groyne...we were able to identify it and then lie off flicking our lamps to guide the LVT's in.
 They deployed and thundered past us...I could see through my binoculars the infantry disembark on dry land and move off".

 In spite of difficulties in manoeuvring vehicles through the canals and the resulting 24-hour delay, the Germans were taken by surprise and a bridgehead was established.
-The North Nova Scotia Highland regiment landed with no resistance and woke nine sleeping German soldiers at their dug-out, taking them prisoner.
-The Highland Light Infantry regiment's major problem at the landing site was not the Wehrmacht, but mud.
+The North Nova Scotia Highlanders landed with no resistance and woke nine sleeping German soldiers at their dug-out, taking them prisoner.
+The Highland Light Infantry's major problem at the landing site was not the Wehrmacht, but mud.
 After the initial landing, the Cameron Highlanders and the Stormont, Dundas and Glengarry Highlanders were landed by Franks.
 Once again, the Germans recovered quickly and counter-attacked with ferocity; however, they were slowly forced back.
 Upon hearing of the landing at the Braakman Inlet, Model reacted promptly, telling Hitler: "Today, the enemy launched a decision-seeking attack on the Breskens bridgehead".
 Living up to his reputation as the "Führer's Fireman", Model ordered Eberding to immediately "annihilate" the Highland Brigade.